cornezuelo/steam_game_duration_toolkit/README.md

 # Steam Game Duration Toolkit 🎮⏱️

-CLI tool that scans your Steam library and tells you which games …
+CLI utility that scans your Steam library, fetches play‑time estimates from [HowLongToBeat](https://howlongtobeat.com) and tells you which games fit your schedule.

-- you still haven’t played (optional)
-- can be finished in **≤ _​X_​** hours, using data from [HowLongToBeat](https://howlongtobeat.com)
+- Optional filter: **only unplayed titles**
+- Configurable main‑story limit (≤ N hours)

-It keeps a local JSON cache so repeat runs are instant.
+- Fuzzy multi‑pass matching with a local JSON cache
+- Per‑title overrides for edge‑cases
+- Exports two CSVs: **matched** and **unmatched**

 ---